Does it hurt?

 No. While we never expect to make a high profit – only to make a reasonable living – we felt that the many steps involved in creating a nonprofit were prohibitive and unnecessary.
 Unlike a nonprofit, which is supported by grants, DCA is solely supported by patients paying for treatments.
 The Community Acupuncture model is a “social business” model, as inspired by the work of Nobel Prize winner Muhammad Yunus.

 I’m ready to try it!
 How do I make an appointment?

-Click on the yellow button in the right sidebar to schedule yourself online, or call the clinic at 313-831-3222.
+Click on the green button in the right sidebar to schedule yourself online, or call the clinic at 313-831-3222.